Puerta San Jose News

-In October 2012, two members of the Puerta San Jose Team will travel to Nicaragua for one week.
-Professor Rosemary Henze and Fabio Coelho will visit Nicaragua and work directly with Sistema de Aprendizaje Tutorial (SAT) high school teachers on their English Program.
-An additional member of the team, Katie Masters, hopes to join them on this trip.
+In October 2012, members of the Puerta San Jose Team traveled to Nicaragua for one week.
+Fabio Coelho, Jan Hagemann, and Professor Rosemary Henze visited Nicaragua and worked directly with Sistema de Aprendizaje Tutorial (SAT) high school teachers on their English Program.

 LLD 298: Collaborative EFL Program Development